CZ-NIC/knot/doc/reference.rst

 ksk-shared
 ----------

-If enabled, all zones with this policy assigned will share one KSK.
+If enabled, all zones with this policy assigned will share one or more KSKs.
+More KSKs can be shared during a KSK rollover.

 ..
 WARNING::
-   It is discouraged to modify policy :ref:`id<policy_id>` when shared KSK is enabled.
+   As the shared KSK set is bound to the policy :ref:`id<policy_id>`, renaming the policy breaks this connection and new shared KSK set is initiated when a new KSK is needed.

 *Default:* off